VR-GNN: Variational Relation Vector Graph Neural Network for Modeling both Homophily and Heterophily: Experiments

-\paragraph{Ablation Study} We only utilize one sub-relation vector as the hidden variable and remain the other structure of VR-GNN unchanged.
-Then we get three model variants: VR-GNN$_s$, VR-GNN$_f$ and VR-GNN$_l$, which respectively denotes only using structure, feature and label.
-The results are demonstrated in table \ref{tab:comp}.
-We can see that generating relation vectors with only one aspect of information cannot provide stable performance across datasets compared to VR-GNN, which verifies the necessity of composing all three parts.
+To evaluate the effect of each sub-relation vector part, we do the ablation study of only removing one sub-relation part and simultaneously removing two of them.
+We take Chameleon, Squirrel, Texas and Citeseer as example datasets.
+The results are demonstrated in table \ref{tab:ablation}.
+The subscripts $s$, $f$, $l$ respectively denotes the sub-relation used.
+We can see that generating relation vectors with absence of some relation cannot provide stable performance across datasets compared to VR-GNN, which verifies the necessity of composing all three parts.

-\paragraph{Compared with Other Encoder Designs} Currently, many works use GNN as an encoder to get the hidden embedding of data \cite{gvae, RI}.
-To further verify the efficacy of our encoder design, we compare it with some GNN-based encoders such as GCN and SGC on four datasets.
-Specifically, we first employ GCN (SGC) to get node embeddings, then concatenate the embeddings of two endpoints of each edge, and use MLP to calculate the mean $\bm{\mu}$ and variance $\bm{\sigma}$ of the relation vector.
-Other structure of VR-GNN remains the same.
-The results are shown in table \ref{tab:en}.
-We can observe that our encoder outperforms GCN and SGC by $3.1\%$ and $2.5\%$ on average.
-Our method is designed to explicitly extract three aspects of information for generation, which can make the encoding process more efficient and less noisy.